-Engineered Hardwood vs. Solid Hardwood
+Engineered Wood vs. Solid Wood

-Benefits of Quick-Step engineered wood flooring
+Benefits of Quick-Step Engineered Wood Flooring

 Here are some of the benefits of choosing Quick-Step engineered wood flooring.

-Choose from a variety of patterns and colours
+A variety of patterns and colours

 Three solid wood layers for durability

+Protect Plus adds years to your floor’s lifespan.
 Moisture can be a big issue for both engineered and solid hardwood, but Quick-Step’s Protect Plus coating makes engineered hardwood water repellent.